aammd/Predator_Phylogenetic_Diversity/MS/TreeTechnique.md

-# Techique for phylogenetic trees
+# What's the best way to show phylogenetic relationships among predators?

 The central concept of this paper is the _phylogenetic diversity_ of predators.
 We want to test whether several traits of different predator species (diet similarity, coexistence, effect on the ecosystem, etc) are correlated with phylogenetic distance.